Get access to everything we publish when you sign up for Outside+.

 Adjust your effort based on how long the interval is.
 In a speed-play run featuring short, 20-second HI bursts, for example, do these as relaxed sprints.
 In an interval run featuring 90-second HI efforts, do these sections at or near your estimated maximum speed for five minutes.

-Ten-mile races are a little hard to find compared to many other race distances.
-But there are some good ones out there.
+A quick google search will show you that there’s no shortage of 10K races to jump into on any given weekend.
+But 10-mile races, on the other hand, are a little hard to find compared to many other race distances.
+Don’t mistake that for thinking there aren’t great ones out there.
 Here are our top five.